Chapter 1:

 I Want To Marry Her

-I Fell in Love With a Low-Tier Fighter and I Want to Marry Her (Or At Least Die Trying)
+I Fell In Love With A Low-Tier Fighter and I Want To Marry Her (Or At Least Die Trying)

 — • —

-The night before was nothing extraordinary.
+Last night was nothing special.

-Arena of Blood and Steel 3 booted up.
+Arena of Blood and Steel 3 loaded.

 Start Game.
 Character Select.